Wind Turbine Mountain

 This victory can serve as an example to other cities who are unable to procure renewable energy through their utilities and whose state law is a barrier to other solutions.
 Other cities may examine the legislation as a template and engage similar stakeholders as they craft specific language and solutions.

-2) Leveraging Buying Power Across the Country
+2) Leveraging Buying Across the Country

-Cities have more buying power when they band together.
+Cities have more buying when they band together.
 Often, cities will partner to negotiate a contract like a PPA.
 The City of Boston is bringing this approach to renewable energy purchasing to show project developers just how much demand there is for clean energy.

 In 2018, Mayor Martin J. Walsh convened 20 American cities to explore pooling buying power for a large-scale renewable energy purchase through a virtual power purchase agreement (vPPA).
 (This innovative procurement strategy has become popular among corporations.)